 S: I would like to begin.
-The first time I was at a shelter was 3 years ago.
-I had to pull my daughter out of her school and it was very difficult for her.
+The first time I was at a shelter was three years ago.
+I had to pull my daughter out of her school, and it was very difficult for her.
 She didn’t want to leave her home.
 She would cry every morning, complaining how much she missed her friends.
 In the end, I left the shelter….
 And now here we are again.
 But this time I realize that my daughter will adjust.
 Slowly she is making new friends.

 T: I also struggle a lot with how my children feel.